 Speaking to The Independent, a spokesperson for the Women’s Equality Party adds that the seeds of the gender pay gap are sown from a young age.

 “Our education system continues to influence gender norms that lead girls into lower paying jobs that are less valued,” they explain.

-Dr Julie Davies of The University of Huddersfield concurs that the roots of the gender pay gap are formed early on, telling The Independent: “This happens when women don’t negotiate their salary in their first role due to societal pressures, and so there is a cumulative effect as they move from one job to another.
+Dr Julie Davies of the Manchester Metropolitan University Business School concurs that the roots of the gender pay gap are formed early on, telling The Independent: “This happens when women don’t negotiate their salary in their first role due to societal pressures, and so there is a cumulative effect as they move from one job to another.
 Often women don’t ask for more money and are just grateful to be offered a job.”

 What is the motherhood gap?

 Also known as the motherhood penalty, the motherhood gap refers to the disadvantages that many women face in the workplace after having children.